hantsy/jakartaee10-sandbox/docs/jpa/jakartaee.md

 </profile>
 ```

-With the WildFly plugin, we can deploy applications into an embedded WildFly, a managed WildFly server or a remote running WildFly server.
+Utilize this WildFly plugin, we can deploy applications into an embedded WildFly, a managed WildFly server or a remote running WildFly server.

 ```bash
 mvn clean wildfly:run -Pwildfly -DskipTests -Dmaven.test.skip=true
 ```

-By default, if we do not setup a `jboss-as.home` or remote host connection info, it will bootstrap an embedded WildFly and run the application with the embedded server.
+By default, if we do not setup a `jboss-as.home` or remote host connection info, it will bootstrap an embedded WildFly and run the application on the embedded server.

 Here we configure Maven dependency plugin to download a copy of WildFly, extract the files to the project build directory, and setup a `jboss-as.home` property, the value is the WildFly location.
 The WildFly plugin will manage the whole WildFly lifecycle - start the WildFly server, deploy applications into the running server, (use `CTRL+C` hotkey) stop the server.

 ## Testing JPA Components

-Here I assume you are familiar with [JUnit](https://www.junit.org) and [Arquillian](https://arquillian.org) before.
+Here I assume you are familiar with [JUnit](https://www.junit.org) and [Arquillian](https://arquillian.org).

-> For the developers new to Arqullian framework, please read the official [Arquillian Guides](https://arquillian.org/guides) to start your first step.
+> For the developers those are new to Arqullian framework, please read the official [Arquillian Guides](https://arquillian.org/guides) to start your first step.
 Note, these tutorials are available in several languages, including Simplified Chinese.

 > Go to my [Jakarta EE 8 starter boilerplate project](https://github.com/hantsy/jakartaee8-starter-boilerplate) and [Jakarta EE 9 starter boilerplate project](https://github.com/hantsy/jakartaee9-starter-boilerplate) to update your Arquilian knowledge.

-Since Jakarta EE 9, it uses the new `jakarta` namespace, Arquillian 1.7.0.x starts to support these changes.
+Since Jakarta EE 9, it begins to use the new `jakarta` namespace in all specifications.
+Arquillian 1.7.0.x starts to support these changes.

 ### Configuring GlassFish Managed Adapter